bravepam/machine-learning-models/README.md

- # The repository contains the simple implementation in C++ & Python of 12 machine learning models when I start to study machine learning
+<strong> The repository contains the simple implementation in C++ & Python of 12 machine learning models when I start to study machine learning </strong>

 * OS: Windows 8.1
 * Language: C++ & Python(3.4.3)